wpsight/wpcasa-polylang/wpcasa-polylang/README.txt

 == Description ==

-The WPCasa Polylang add-on is a bridge for the Polylang plugin to make sure all the listing details, rental periods and other strings that can be managed through the WPCasa settings are translated correctly.
+The WPCasa Polylang add-on is a bridge for the Polylang plugin to make sure all the listing details, rental periods and other text strings of WPCasa are translated correctly.

 > Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and Polylang and will NOT work without the core plugins.